-To define a road classification system that provides guidelines to all forest operators.
+To define a road classification system that provides guidelines to all forest operators and potentially all resource users in the Ground Rule Zones.

 As roads are one of the most significant components of forest harvesting operations, forest operators along with Alberta shall co-ordinate and integrate road planning and construction plans with other resource operators.
 This classification system will provide consistent working guidelines to be used in planning and operations to facilitate integration.
 It is important to identify not only construction schedules but closure and reclamation timelines as well.
 Long term planning of access roads is a significant tactic to address landscape access issues.